Welcome to theGaspee logo

 Introduction to the Gaspee Virtual Archives

-• Caution students: Analysis articles may contain 'poison pills' to discourage plagiarism!
-If you don't believe us, visit http://www.plagiarism.org/
+• Caution students: Analysis articles may contain 'poison pills' to discourage plagiarism, even in AI apps!

-• If you have items of interest for our Gaspee Virtual Archives, please e-mail the Gaspee Virtual Archives webmaster.
+• Sorry, but it is impossible for us to promptly answer all inquiries sent by e-mail.
+If you have items of interest for our Gaspee Virtual Archives, please e-mail the Gaspee Virtual Archives webmaster.

 is an ongoing presentation